-Roof terraces are not characteristic of Watsons Bay and are not generally acceptable as private or communal open space.
-Further, because of the dense built character and sloping landform, use of roof terraces can produce detrimental impacts on privacy due to overlooking and noise transmission.
+Roof terraces are not characteristic of Watsons Bay and are not generally acceptable as privace communal open space.
+Further, because of the dense built character and sloping landform, use of roof terraces can produce detrimental impacts on privacy due to overlooking and roise transmission.

-- 01 To promote landscaping that contributes to the character of the contervation area. - O2 To ensure that adequate provision is made for accessible and usable private open space. - O3 To retain significant mature trees, vegetation and other and scape features. - O4 To enhance the appearance, amenity and energy fficiency of housing through integrated landscape design. - O5 To ensure that the design and use of privile open space areas do not adversely impact the amenity of adjoining properties. - O6 To ensure that trees and other vesetation do not adversely impact the fabric of buildings and works. - 07 To provide landscaping bat assists with stormwater management.
+- O1 To promote landscaping that contributes to the character of the conservation area. - O2 To ensure that adequate provision is made for accessible and sable private open space. - O3 To retain significant mature trees, vegetation and other landscape features. - O4 To enhance the appearance, amenity and energy efficiency of housing through integrated landscape design. - O5 To ensure that the design and use of private open space areas do not adversely impact the amenity of adjoining properties. - O6 To ensure that trees and other vertation do not adversely impact the fabric of buildings and works. - To provide landscaping that assists with stormwater management.